 The Market remains in a smaller size today, the area surrounded by shops and restaurants.
 I walked through Wednesday Market many times on my way to the Minster for research.

 In the 12th century, a new market grew north of town.
 Known as Saturday Market it became the primary market in Beverley and is still used today.
 The Archbishop of York was the Lord of the Manor of Beverley and had the right to charge tolls on the market stallholders.
 Toll Gavel, the street that leads to the market from the south may have been where the tolls were charged.

 The Market was where I saw HRH Diana, The Princess of Wales do a walkabout in 1988.

 St. Mary’s Beverley

 St. Mary’s sits on the north side of Beverley, near the north end of the Market and inside the North Bar.
-A daughter church of Beverley Minster, it was established in the early 12th century to serve Beverley’s trading community and was adopted as the parish church by many of the craft guilds in town.
+It began as a chapel dedicated to St. Mary and in 1269 became the parish church.
+As a daughter church of Beverley Minster, it was adopted as the parish church by many of the craft guilds in town.

 Cruciform in shape, it is 197 feet long with aisled nave and chancel, transept, and crossing tower.

 A rebuilding campaign began in the late 13th century.
 Halted in the mid-14th century by the Black Death, it resumed around 1400 when the west front was added along with a clerestory to the nave.